 2. Store all your passwords securely with 1Password

 Enter 1Password – your new best friend.
 It allows you to store all your passwords, PIN codes, documents and credit cards; change weak or duplicate passwords to improve your security and save time on the web by signing in to accounts with a single click.
-You can even create 'vaults' to give your team access, and get everything on the move via a very handy app.
+You can even create 'vaults' to give your team access and get everything on the move via a convenient app.

 Try free for six months, $2.99/month billed annually | Visit the site